Reading Time: 7 minutes | Published 12/02/2021 | Edited: Finley Vile 13/01/2025

-Jaguar’s I-Pace is the manufacturer’s first-ever fully electric vehicle and it is one they’re immensely proud of.
-Named 'World Car of the Year' in 2019, the I-Pace has gone on to become a leading contender in the electric SUV range, competing with the likes of the Mercedes EQC and Audi e-tron.
+Named 'World Car of the Year' in 2019, the I-PACE has gone on to become a leading contender in the electric SUV world, competing with the likes of the Mercedes EQC and Audi e-tron.

-We have been testing out two different specifications from the Jaguar I-Pace range, the EV400 SE and the EV400 HSE to find out all about its key features for anybody considering a Jaguar lease on a personal or business contract hire.
+We've been testing out two different specifications from the Jaguar I-PACE range, the EV400 SE and the EV400 HSE, to find out more about its key features.
+If you’re considering a Jaguar lease on a personal or business contract hire, this blog is sure to help.

-There is one model available in the Jaguar I-Pace range, the EV400, but there are three different specifications on offer within that.
-Drivers have the choice of the S, the SE and the range-topping HSE.
+There's only one model available in the Jaguar I-PACE range (the EV400), but there are three different specifications within this: the S, the SE and the range-topping HSE.

 • 19'' 5-split spoke wheels